 I also like the princes.
 Even if they have different mothers, you can feel their love for each other.
 I find them funny.
 My favorite part was when Warrin, one of the princes, won a game and he gave some of his winnings to his brothers.
 When one of them died and the other was turned, you can feel how sad they are to lose those two brothers.

 Pelliab, the other person named by the Utdrendans, is very mysterious.
-He rarely talks with the team and if he does, he only speak a little.
+He rarely talks about with the team and if he does, he only speaks a little.

 What I just don’t like here is the way it was narrated on the first few chapters.
 The conversation between the characters does have the same voice which is kind of confusing.
 I can’t see how the characters feel while saying those words.

 For the ending, it leaves me hanging.
 I am already liking the story and here I am again, with the third book I’ve read that the ending is incomplete.
 The good thing here is how this book ends, which will definitely make the reader wait and crave for the next book.

 Disclaimer: I received a reader copy of this book from the author.

 Publication Date: August 21st, 2015

 Genre(s): Fantasy, Adventure

 Hello, everyone!
 My name is Jessica.
-Pleasure to make your acquaintance. 🙂 Allow me to share a bit about myself with you.
+A pleasure to make your acquaintance. 🙂 Allow me to share a bit about myself with you.
 I was born and raised in the beautifully sunny state of Florida.
 I attended the University of Miami, where I spent more time than I care to admit daydreaming of a faraway land called Acu.
 Upon graduating with a degree in English and Political Science in 2014, I put pen to paper and brought Acu to life—so was born “Capering on Glass Bridges.”
 Currently, I am working on a second novel.